DushyantSahoo/hSCP/README.md

 [1] D. Sahoo, T. D. Satterthwaite and C. Davatzikos, "Hierarchical extraction of functional connectivity components in human brain using resting-state fMRI," in IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2020.3042873.

 [2] Podosinnikova, Anastasia.
 Robust Principal Component Analysis as a Nonlinear Eigenproblem.
 Diss.
 Universität des Saarlandes Saarbrücken, 2013.

-[3] Reddi, Sashank J., Satyen Kale, and Sanjiv Kumar.
-"On the convergence of adam and beyond." arXiv preprint arXiv:1904.09237 (2019).